atgreen/autofile/README.md

    series of shell commands to rename the files and sort them into appropriate directories.

-3. Dump paper in long term storage.
+3. Dump paper into long term storage.

 Autofile runs on simple sorting rules.
 I have enough rules on my system that it catches virtually all recurring mail and expense